29hemanth6229/Smart-Water-Management-IAE/README.md

 Machine learning model is used to predict the amount of water required for the future puroposes.

 .apk file is provide, which is the built user- interface application

+Google drive link of Video Demonstration is in the "Video Demonstration" folder.

+Instructions how to use and download the App are mentioned in the folder.

+Pitch Deck Folder gives the link for Presenation Deck.